rlivingsus/misc/AllBooks.md

 - Brooks, David: The Road to Character
 - Brooks, Mel: All About Me!
 - Brose, Christian: The Kill Chain: Defending America in the Future of High-Tech Warfare
 - Brown, Brene: ~~Dare to Lead: Brave Work.~~ Tough Conversations.
-Whole Hearts
+Whole Hearts, Daring Greatly
 - Brown, Peter: The WIld Robot Escapes
 - Brown, Rachel, Manija: Stranger
 - Brown, Ryk: The Frontiers Saga (kindle)